Skip to content

 Verb Signature Description

-reads value(position Integer, items List<Value>) Value Element at position (0-based)
+derives value(position Integer, items List<Value>) Option<Value> Element at position (0-based), or None

 validates empty(items List<Value>) True if list has no elements